dineshkummarc/phpmyRequirement/README.md

 1. Clone or download the repository in your webroot.
 2. Goto ```application/third_party/``` folder and execute command ```composer install``` from command line (terminal on Linux).
-3. Create database in mysql using phpmyadmin and import sql file ```feedbacker.sql``` available in repository.
+3. Create database in mysql using phpmyadmin and import sql file ```RequirementAnalysis.sql``` available in repository.
 4. Done!

 ## Login Credentials
-Hit url in your web browser ```http://localhost/feedbacker/```, login screen will appear.
+Hit url in your web browser ```http://localhost/RequirementAnalysis/```, login screen will appear.

 ### Admin can login with following credentials.